Play Space Strategy (The State of Play)

 - residents, who were consulted through an online survey as well as community workshops and meetings.

-The purpose of this early consultation was to seek feedback on the current facilities and gather ideas about what should be included in play for the future.
+The purpose of this consultation was to seek feedback on the current facilities and gather ideas about what should be included in play for the future.